cybozu-go/meows/docs/development.md

 What kindtest covers is:

-- Runner `Pod`s are registered to GitHub Actions on [`github.com/neco-test/github-actions-controller-ci`](https://github.com/neco-test/github-actions-controller-ci).
+- Runner `Pod`s are registered to GitHub Actions on a test repository.
+    - At present, the test repository is a fixed one (`github.com/neco-test/github-actions-controller-ci`).
 - GitHub Actions workflows run on the `Pod`s.
 - Runner `Pod`s send messages to Slack agent.
-- Slack agent `notifier` sends messages to Slack.
+- Slack agent sends messages to Slack.
 - The controller can delete runner `Pod`s with deletion time annotations.
 - The controller can delete runner registrations of unexisting `Pod`s from GitHub Actions.

 What kindtest does not cover is:

 - Slack agent extends a runner `Pod`'s lifetime.

 So, you might need to test the Slack agent behavior manually if you make a change on Slack agent.

-In order to run the kindtest, you need to create GitHub App and Slack App.
+In order to run the kindtest, you need to prepare as follows.

-Please follow [user manual](./user-manual.md) to prepare.
+1. Create GitHub App and Slack App.
+Please follow [user manual](./user-manual.md).
+2. Get the write access permission to the test repository.
+    - In the kindtest, test branch and workflow files are generated and pushed dynamically.

-You can run the kind test as following.
+You can run the kindtest as following.

 1. Create secret files for kindtest.
     ```bash